ChalmersGU-data-structure-courses/lab-system/README.md

 pip install -r requirements.txt
 ```

-Create an untracked copy of `gitlab_config_personal.py.template` with the suffix removed.
+Create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
 We will fill in the configuration values below.

 ### Canvas